-510 Conductivity is conventionally measured using a "Gerdien tube", which consists of a rod electrode, centred within an 511 outer coaxial cylindrical electrode (e.g. Aplin and Harrison, 2000, see also Figure 3b).
-For a given voltage applied 512 across the electrodes, the current flowing between the electrodes is proportional to the conductivity.
-The original 513 method used by Gerdien was to determine the rate of decay of charge on the central electrode (Gerdien, 1905).
-A 514 similar approach was developed for radiosonde use (Nicoll and Harrison, 2008).
-However, maintaining good 515 insulation within a droplet-laden environment proved difficult or impossible, and it became clear why there are few 516 reliable measurements of in-cloud conductivity.
+Conductivity is conventionally measured using a "Gerdien tube", which consists of a rod electrode, centred within an outer coaxial cylindrical electrode (e.g. Aplin and Harrison, 2000, see also Fig. 3b).
+For a given voltage applied across the electrodes, the current flowing between the electrodes is proportional to the conductivity.
+The original method used by Gerdien was to determine the rate of decay of charge on the central electrode (Gerdien, 1905).
+A similar approach was developed for radiosonde use (Nicoll and Harrison, 2008).
+However, maintaining good insulation within a droplet-laden environment proved difficult or impossible, and it became clear why there are few reliable measurements of in-cloud conductivity.

 A practical alternative is to measure the ion production rate at the height of the radiosonde, using a Geiger tube sensor, in a "Geigersonde".
 The tube is triggered by energetic particles primarily from incoming cosmic rays, and the ionisation rate in the nearby air can be calculated from the count rate.
-To operate a Geiger tube a high tension (HT) bias is needed (300 to 500 V), and a counting device which can be read at known intervals.
+To operate a Geiger tube, a high-tension (HT) bias is needed (300 to 500 V) and a counting device which can be read at known intervals.
 The dimensions of the tube determine the sampling volume and the count rate.
-As mentioned, this approach has been used on many research radiosondes, and, most notably, supported the original indication of a maximum in ionisation - the Regener-Pfotzer (RP) maximum - in the lower stratosphere (Regener and Pfotzer, 1935).
+As mentioned, this approach has been used on many research radiosondes and, most notably, supported the original indication of a maximum in ionisation - the Regener-Pfotzer (RP) maximum - in the lower stratosphere (Regener and Pfotzer, 1935).

-526 For modern meteorological radiosondes only a relatively small Geiger tube can be carried, with supporting electronics.
-527 The Neon-Halogen filled LND714 Geiger tube (22mm long x 5mm diameter, mass 0.8g) has now been used in many 528 flights.
-Although the count rates are relatively small - around 60 counts per minute at the RP maximum - using a pair 529 of tubes allows some averaging and determination of variability as well as adding confidence if the two count rates 530 are similar.
-Further, coincident triggering of the two tubes can be used to detect particles which are sufficiently 531 energetic to pass through both tubes (Aplin and Harrison, 2010), although, ideally, the orientation of the tubes should 532 also be monitored.
-In the Reading Geigersonde implementation (Harrison 2005b; Harrison et al, 2014), the HT supply 533 is generated using voltage multiplication to avoid the weight of a transformer and separate on-board digital counters 534 are triggered by the Geiger pulses.
-The counters are interrogated by the PANDORA interface, every 30 s, together 535 with the HT voltage.
-Separating the counting and data transfer hardware ensures that pulses are not missed during the 536 data transfer to the PANDORA.
+For modern meteorological radiosondes only a relatively small Geiger tube can be carried, with supporting electronics.
+The neon-halogen-filled LND714 Geiger tube (22 mm $long \times 5 \text{ mm}$ diameter, mass 0.8 g) has now been used in many flights.
+Although the count rates are relatively small around 60 counts min-1 at the RP maximum - using a pair of tubes allows some averaging and determination of variability as well as adding confidence if the two count rates are similar.
+Further, coincident triggering of the two tubes can be used to detect particles which are sufficiently energetic to pass through both tubes (Aplin and Harrison, 2010), although, ideally, the orientation of the tubes should also be monitored.
+In the Reading Geigersonde implementation (Harrison, 2005b; Harrison et al., 20134), the HT supply is generated using voltage multiplication to avoid the weight of a transformer and separate on-board digital counters are triggered by the Geiger pulses.
+The counters are interrogated by the PANDORA interface, every 30 s, together with the HT voltage.
+Separating the counting and data transfer hardware ensures that pulses are not missed during the data transfer to PANDORA.